qiboteam/qibocal/doc/source/protocols/resonator_spectroscopy.rst

 .. image:: resonator_spectroscopy_low.png

+Running the ``qibocal`` routines above produces outputs in the reports like the ones shown above.
+The peaks are Lorentzian.
+As we can see, at low power the resonator fequency shifts.
+This is due to the Hamiltonian of the system :cite:p:`Blais_2004, wallraff2004strong`.
+Therefore, the dressed resonator frequency is larger than the bare resonator frequency.

-Lowering the amplitude value reduces the height of the peak and increases the noise.
+Lowering the amplitude value also reduces the height of the peak and increases the noise.

 Another parameter connected to the amplitude, is also the relaxation time (in some literature also referred to as repetition duration) and the number of shots.